LabinatorSolutions/boldchess-web-app/README.md

 ![Mobile Support](https://img.shields.io/badge/Touch_Based_Device_Support-Yes-purple)
 ![Known Bugs](https://img.shields.io/badge/Known_Bugs-0-green)

+The official chess web-based app of the [BoldChess.com](https://boldchess.com/) website.

 It is a responsive web GUI for the Stockfish chess engine with analysis, evaluation, and graphs.
 It also comes with Leela Chess Zero (LCZero) neural network evaluation.

-This project is forked initially from [PeshkaChess](https://github.com/hxim/PeshkaChess) and modified to be used on [BoldChess.com](https://boldchess.com/).
+It has originally been cloned from [PeshkaChess](https://github.com/hxim/PeshkaChess) and modified for [BoldChess.com](https://boldchess.com/).

 ## Mission